HughKeenan/CherryPicker/README.md

 - The dataset was created by Code institute and taken from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves)
 - The Malaria Walkthrough Project from Code Institute was used as a guide when assembling this project.

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.

 [Back to top](#table-of-contents)

 ## Acknowledgements

 - I would like to acknowledge my mentor, Mo Shami, who provided valuable insights and guidance during the project.
+I would also like to thank the Slack community and Neil McEwen, who helped with technical issues.

 [Back to top](#table-of-contents)